-Certain of the statements contained herein including, without limitation, management plans and assessments of future plans and operations, Pieridae Energy Limited's ("Pieridae" or the "Company") 2023 outlook and budget, Pieridae's future business plan and strategy, Pieridae's criteria for evaluating acquisitions and other opportunities, Pieridae's intentions with respect to future acquisitions and other opportunities, plans and timing for development of undeveloped and probable resources, timing of when the Corporation may be taxable, estimated abandonment and reclamation costs, plans regarding hedging, wells to be drilled, the weighting of commodity expenses, expected production and performance of oil and natural gas properties, results and timing of projects, access to adequate pipeline capacity and third-party infrastructure, growth expectations, supply and demand for oil, natural gas liquids, and natural gas, industry conditions, government regulations and regimes, capital expenditures and the nature of capital expenditures and the timing and method of financing thereof, may constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable securities laws (collectively "forward-looking statements").
-Words such as "may", "will", "should", "could", "anticipate", "believe", "expect", "intend", "plan", "potential", "continue", "shall", "estimate", "expect", "propose", "might", "project", "predict", "forecast", "goal", "target", and similar expressions may be used to identify these forward-looking statements.
+Certain of the statements contained herein including, without limitation, management plans and assessments of future plans and operations, Pieridae Energy Limited's ("Pieridae" or the "Company") 2024 outlook and budget, Pieridae's future business plan, strategy and vision, Pieridae's goals and targets, Pieridae's intentions with respect to future acquisitions, dispositions and other opportunities, including exploration and development activities, Pieridae's ability to market its assets, plans and timing for development of undeveloped and probable resources, Pieridae's goals with respect to the environment, relations with Indigenous people and promoting equity, diversity and inclusion, estimated abandonment and reclamation costs, plans regarding hedging, plans regarding the payment of dividends, wells to be drilled, the weighting of commodity expenses, expected production and performance of oil and natural gas properties, results and timing of projects, access to adequate pipeline capacity and third-party infrastructure, growth expectations, supply and demand for oil, natural gas liquids and natural gas, industry conditions, government regulations and regimes, capital expenditures and the nature of capital expenditures and the timing and method of financing thereof, may constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable securities laws (collectively "forward-looking statements").
+Words such as "may", "will", "should", "could", "anticipate", "believe", "expect", "intend", "plan", "continue", "focus", "endeavor", "commit", "shall", "propose", "might", "project", "predict", "vision", "opportunity", "strategy", "objective", "potential", "forecast", "estimate", "goal", "target", "growth", "future", and similar expressions may be used to identify these forward-looking statements.
 These statements reflect management's current beliefs and are based on information currently available to management.